-To give you some idea of just how damaging cold temperatures and heavy snow can be, consider the blizzard of 1993, which was the fifth most costly, insured catastrophe in the history of the United States, causing an estimated $1.75 billion in damage.
-Much of the damage attributed to this storm was from frozen pipes, collapsed roofs due to the weight of snow and interior water seepage from blocked roof drains, and could have been reduced or eliminated if business owners had been properly prepared.
-Unfortunately, because of the late date of the storm (mid-March) and its unusually wide geographic coverage, many unsuspecting business owners found themselves either unprepared or uninsured and, therefore suffered major losses.
+To give you some idea of just how damaging cold temperatures and heavy snow can be, consider the blizzard of 1993, which was the fifth most costly insured catastrophe in the history of the United States and caused an estimated $1.75 billion in damage.
+Much of the damage attributed to this storm was from frozen pipes, roof collapse due to the weight of snow, and interior water seepage due to blocked roof drains--most of which could have been reduced or eliminated had business owners been properly prepared.
+Unfortunately, due to the late date of the storm (mid-March) and its unusually wide geographic coverage, many unsuspecting business owners found themselves either unprepared or uninsured, and suffered major losses.

 When considering the risk that winter weather poses to your self-storage facility, keep in mind that significant property damage may not necessarily occur only in those states that experience the harshest winters.
 Regions in which cold weather is the exception may suffer even greater losses.
-For example, an Arctic cold wave hit the Deep South in December 1996, plunging temperatures to record lows.
-At that time, below-freezing conditions extended from the citrus country in Florida, all along the Mexican border and reaching far into Texas, causing major losses.
+For example, an Arctic cold wave hit the Deep South in December of 1996, plunging temperatures toward record lows.
+At that time, below-freezing conditions extended from the citrus country in Florida, all along the Mexican border, reaching far into Texas, causing major losses.
 (Of course, Northern locations are most likely to be hard-hit on a regular basis.
-That same year, Minnesota and Iowa experienced record blizzard conditions, with wind-chill temperatures reaching 55 degrees below zero; and many residents of the Dakotas were stranded after two days of heavy snowstorms left drifts at rooftop levels).
+That same year, Minnesota and Iowa experienced record blizzard conditions, with wind chills reaching 55 degrees below zero; and many residents of the Dakotas were stranded after two days of heavy snowstorms left drifts at rooftop levels).

-Don't wait until disaster strikes: Now is the time to take preventive action to minimize your risk exposures and reduce your damage claims.
-The following checklist can help you get started on a safe, loss-free winter:
+Don't wait until disaster strikes--now is the time to take preventive action to minimize your risk exposures and reduce your damage claims.
+The following checklist can help you you get started on a safe, loss-free winter.

-- Maintain indoor temperatures above 40 degrees Fahrenheit in heated areas to prevent pipes from freezing.
+- Maintain indoor temperatures above 40 degrees in heated areas to prevent pipe freeze-ups.

 - Inspect remote areas for possible freezing and keep portable heaters on hand.

-- With the help of a structural engineer, assess your roof's capacity for excessive snow loads and keep levels within safe bounds.
+- Assess (with the help of a structural engineer) your roof's capacity for excessive snow loads and keep levels within safe bounds.

 - Monitor snow levels in roof areas susceptible to large drifts and clear excess accumulation immediately.